 Covers financial loss.
 For whistleblowing and health and safety dismissals, no statutory cap applies under current law.

 Coming change: From 2027, the compensation cap is being abolished for all unfair dismissal claims, not just whistleblowing and health and safety.
-This means the distinction between capped and uncapped claims will largely disappear.
+The distinction between capped and uncapped claims will largely disappear.

 → Compensatory Award for Unfair Dismissal: How It's Calculated